Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/queue.md

 The function returns the oldest value in the queue.

 ### `Q_For`
-Performs a function in turn for all values in the queue.
+Function with the `funcID` is called with every element of the list as parameter.
-The function is passed a zCList* as a parameter, to which the rest of the queue is attached.
+The list element is passed to the function as a `zCList` pointer.
 ```dae
 func void Q_For(var int queue, var int funcID)
 ```